 In general, this is a great reference book if you want to learn more about expressions.
 This goes both for artists and animators alike!

-With it you’ll probably never need to look up expression references ever again, you’ll find anything you need here.
+With it you’ll probably never need to look up expression references ever again.
+You’ll find anything you need here.

 Which Anatomy Reference Book Should I Get?

-If you’re torn between a few or just want one anatomy drawing book, I highly recommend the Figure Drawing for All It’s Worth, by Andrew Loomis.
-It’s a great book both for beginners and veteran artists.
+If you’re torn between a few or want one anatomy drawing reference book, I highly recommend the Figure Drawing for All It’s Worth anatomy reference book by Andrew Loomis.

 It tackles anatomy and the human figure in a very simplified way, following simple methods, easy to understand.